deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 ### EDIT TIP SETTINGS
 This menu allows Tip name editing, copying, deleting, PID tuning and adjustment of stored tip calibration values.<br>
-PID tuning is an advanced topic, _**incorrect settings here can result in instability and damage to tips and possibly the controller**_.<br>
+PID tuning is an advanced topic, _**incorrect settings here can result in instability and erratic response**_.<br>
-Most users should not change these settings, but here are the basics.
 Kp, Ki, Kd, Imax, Imin are the coefficients which control the PID's behavior.<br>
-Calibration values are not meant for manual adjustment.
-Only to restore a previous calibration result.<br>
+Calibration values are not meant for doing manual calibrations, only to restore a previous calibration result.<br>
 Use calibration for optimal results.<br>
   - **TIP NAME**<br>
 Shows the tip name, click on it to edit the name.<br>